ONINO (ONI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ONINO Historical Price

-According to the latest data gathered on ONINO live price page, the current price of ONINO is 0.03955733USD.
-The circulating supply of ONINO(ONI) is 39.45M ONI , giving it a market capitalization of $1.56M.
+According to the latest data gathered on ONINO live price page, the current price of ONINO is 0.03752863USD.
+The circulating supply of ONINO(ONI) is 39.45M ONI , giving it a market capitalization of $1.48M.

 The ONINO Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ONI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.